 We spent 15 minutes on the phone with Capt.
 Dave Peros to discuss using small baits for skinny water striped bass off the monomoy rips.
 Here's what we found out...

-Tides: Both incoming and outgoing water, with surface activity picking up around full tide.
-As tide slacks, fish are also becoming very active.
+Tides: Incoming and outgoing water are both very strong but surface activity picks up the most around full tide.
+As the tide slacks, the fish also become very active.

-Approach: Colder water in this area even as summer is upon us means you can catch fish in full daylight, although they can be a bit spooky.
-Stemming the tide and casting parallel to the rip line and letting the Hogy drift back into the second or third wave is often very productive, but you can also pick up fish just as the flat water turns into the rip.
+Approach: Even during the summer, the cold water in this area means you can catch fish in full daylight, although they can be a bit spooky.
+Stemming the tide and casting parallel to the rip line and letting the lure drift back into the second or third wave is often very productive, but you can also pick up fish just as the flat water turns into the rip.
 A dead drift, with no rod tip action, is also a deadly technique.
-But remember to keep the rod tip low, right at the water’s surface and keep contact to the bait.
+But remember to keep the rod tip low, right at the water's surface and keep contact to the bait.

 Colors: Amber is definitely the top choice for me lately, but bone and bubblegum work well when the fish are on squid.

 Retrieve: After casting parallel to the rip, let the current bring the bait into the white water, where a sharp twitch, not a long pull, and just enough reeling to pick up the slack is key.
 Sometimes no rod action works, but a controlled dead drift.
 You don’t want the lure to skip on the surface.
 If the fish are churning on the surface, drop the bait right on their head and hold on!

 Rod: St. Croix Tidemaster Series; the slower action makes it easier for less experienced anglers to cast.
 Match the model to the weight of the bait you are using.